GeoNode/documentation/usage/download_handlers/index.rst

 Download Handlers
 =================

-From GeoNode 4.2.x has bee introduced with this issue #11296 and later improved with this issue #11421 the concept of Download Handler and ofc GeoNode provides a default implementation of it which process the download via WPS
+With GeoNode 4.2.x has been introduced the concept of Download Handler and ofc GeoNode provides a default implementation of it which process the download via WPS

 Follow an example of how to create a custom download handler and to replace the default one or add an additional one.